Tips to find open teaching materials such as images, videos, textbooks, articles, and courses with an open license (CC license).

 Wageningen University and Research has two image collections you can use for your publications and course materials:

 You can search for videos on YouTube or on Vimeo.
 To find open licensed videos, filter the search results by CC license.
 On YouTube you can also find open licensed material by adding creativecommons after your search terms.

 The Wikimedia Commons Database is a wiki where you can find images, videos and music.

-Search Creative Commons is a portal that provides access to search engines for images, audio and video.
+Search Creative Commons is a portal that provides access to search engines for images.
 The portal is set to search for CC licensed materials in the selected sources.

 If you use scientific articles in your 'off-campus' courses, your students may not be able to access subscription-based scientific publications.
 Open Access and Free Access articles provide a legal way to use peer-reviewed papers in your teaching materials and courses.
 Free Access articles are made freely available by the publisher after one or two years.
 If you create a hyperlink to the paper in your education material, you may legally use these papers.
 Open Access articles are freely available from the start.
 Most of them have a Creative Commons license.
 Read more on the use of Free and Open Access articles and how to find Open Access versions of a publication in the blog Use of peer reviewed articles in a MOOC.

 Open textbooks are study books published with an open license to reuse, revise and remix.
 They are available online free of charge.
 These books often have a print or e-book version available at a low price.
 Search for Open Textbooks on the following sites: